How to Defend Your Paid Media Budget in Front of a Board" width="1200" height="675">

 Step 2: Know Your Numbers

-- Cost per acquisition (donor, volunteer, program participant)
+- Cost Per Acquisition (donor, volunteer, program participant)

-- Payback period (how long until a donor gives more than you spent acquiring them)
+- Payback Period (how long until a donor gives more than you spent acquiring them)

-- Channel attribution (which ads drove which outcomes)
+- Channel Attribution (which ads drove which outcomes)

 Step 3: Prove Restraint

-Boards worry: “If we spend more on ads, will returns diminish?”
+Here's what boards really worry about: “If we spend more on ads, will returns diminish?”

 -